hoene/esp32-led-controller/README.md

 ## Disclaimer

-The source code is by <christian.hoene@symonics.com>, <a href="https://symonics.com/">Symonics GmbH</a>, and available under AGPL V3 license.
+The file ws2812fx.c is based on the work of <a href="https://github.com/kitesurfer1404/WS2812FX">Harm Aldick (kitesurfer1404)</a>.
+The remaining source code is by <christian.hoene@symonics.com>, <a href="https://symonics.com/">Symonics GmbH</a>, and available under AGPL V3 license.
 The inital work has been funded by German <a href="https://www.bmbf.de">Federal Ministry of Education and Research</a> within the Fastmusic project.